eclipse-arrowhead/core-java-spring/README.md

 ### Get ping measurements by system id

-For private endpoints no detailed description are available.
+For private endpoints no detailed description is available.

 <a name="choreographer" />